 So you’ve found the reception venue of your dreams?
 Congratulations!
-Now you can move on to filling it.
+Now you can move on to your wedding seating chart.
 Deciding where to sit your friends and family can be tough, especially if you’re dealing with a larger crowd.
-You and your partner have most likely filled your guest list with the people you care about the most, so deciding who gets VIP status and who lands a spot near the back can prove to be a bit of a struggle.
-To make the planning process stress-free and keep your guests happy we’ve crafted a step-by-step guide to creating a seating plan.
+You and your partner have most likely filled your wedding guest list with the people you care about the most, so deciding who gets VIP status and who lands a spot near the back can prove to be a bit of a struggle.
+To make the planning process stress-free and keep your guests happy we’ve crafted a step-by-step guide to creating a wedding seating plan.

-Here are helpful tips on how to create your wedding seating plan.
+Here are helpful tips on how to create your wedding seating chart.

 Consider different types of tables

 Tables come in all shapes and sizes - meaning different tables will suit certain amounts of guests.
-At weddings it is typical to have round tables that seat between eight and ten guests, but there are plenty of options outside of that.
-Nowadays many couples are opting for longer rectangular tables, to give the reception more of an intimate feel.
-Tip: when considering what type of tables you want at your reception also think about what catering style you’re going with.
-If you go with family style, you’ll probably want smaller groups to each table so that passing dishes around doesn’t get too chaotic.
+At weddings it is typical to have round tables that seat between eight and ten guests, but there are plenty of wedding reception seating arrangements outside of that.
+Nowadays many couples are opting for longer rectangular tables, for a more intimate reception seating plan.
+Tip: when considering what type of tables you want at your reception also think about what catering serving style you’re going with.
+If you go with family style, you’ll probably want smaller groups at each table so that passing dishes around doesn’t get too chaotic.

 Put yourselves first

 The guests of honour - AKA you and your new spouse - get first dibs on the seating chart.
 Visit your wedding venue and find the perfect spot for your table, then plan where the rest of your guests will sit.
 At this point you’ll also want to decide what type of table you and partner will be seated at.
 A private sweetheart table for just the two of you, a larger table with your wedding parties or table with only yourselves and your immediate family members are all options.

 Consider your most important guests